B&G Foods, Inc. (BGS) Max Pain Analysis

 - How is BGS max pain calculated?

 - Max pain is computed by summing the dollar value of all in-the-money options at each candidate settlement strike across listed expirations, then selecting the strike that minimizes total intrinsic-value payout to option buyers.
 The calculation uses the full open-interest distribution and weighs both calls and puts.
-BGS put/call OI ratio is 0.85 - balanced, so the max-pain calculation reflects the strike where the call and put OI distributions cross rather than a single dominant side.
+BGS put/call OI ratio is 1.45 - put-heavy, which biases the max-pain calculation toward strikes below current spot when the put OI concentrates there.